udacity/cd14704-azure-agentic-c2-classroom/lesson-2-Use the SK SDK to compose prompts and tools/exercises/README.md

 # Lesson 2

 Use the SK SDK (in  Python) to compose prompts and tools into runnable pipelines, effectively creating an agent that can plan and execute tasks.
+Implementing Agentic Prompt Chaining Workflows with Python Implement a prompt chaining workflow where the output of one agent becomes the input for the next to achieve a sequential goal.